pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 - Desktop Wallet for Linux
   1. Close and exit the Desktop Wallet Legacy 4.1.1 for Linux.
-  2. Use extraction software to open the mainnet.zip file and extract the mainnet directory to the [Default Location](#default-data-directory-location).
+  2. Double-click the mainnet.zip file to automatically extract it.
+  3. Move the extracted mainnet directory to the [Default Location](#default-data-directory-location).
-  3. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).
+  4. Restart the Desktop Wallet and click sync (sync Mainnet), Start synchronization and ensure it reaches 100% (latest block height).

-## Normal-Full Node
+## Semi-Full Node

 ### Default Data Directory Location

-The default for the Abec mainnet in Abelian Desktop Wallet Classic (Legacy) version 4.1.1 uses normal-fullnode, with the default data directory location as follows:

-Developers or individual Solo mining users of Abelian need to download the Abec Mainnet/Testnet (Normal-Full Node) data package, with the default data directory location as follows:
+Abelian developers need to download the Abec Mainnet/Testnet (Semi-Full Node) data package, with the default data directory location as follows:

 #### (Mainnet)
 ::: code-group